 "Catholic school girls.
 The uniform's what does it for me."The widely held belief that girls who attend Roman Catholic schools are sexy and/or promiscuous by their very nature.
 (After all, how else do you end up with all those Naughty Nuns?)
 Any accurate resemblance to reality is purely accidental.
 As Roman Catholicism teaches that sex is to be strictly reserved as part of marriage, it is widely believed that children in Catholic families or attending Catholic schools are not taught about sexuality in a way that promotes an informed understanding of themselves, their bodies, or sexuality in general.
-This feeds into an idea that since they supposedly know nothing of these things, seducing them would be a lot easier than seducing more 'enlightened' girls who 'know better'.
+This feeds into an idea that since they supposedly know nothing of these things, seducing them would be a lot easier than seducing more "enlightened" girls who "know better".
 Alternatively, even those who know differently may feel that a Catholic girl striving to be innocent is a desirable virgin, making for a greater challenge to seduce, and thus a "greater prize" if she caves under pressure.
-There's also the notion (sometimes Truth in Television but usually just wishful thinking, given the fetish-fantasy nature of the trope) that a seemingly chaste schoolgirl may only be going through the motions of chastity and religiosity for the benefit of parents and teachers, similarly to another trope somewhere around here, and is just itching for a chance to reveal her less-than-religious side the moment no one's looking.
-All that repression leading to a simmering cauldron of typical teenage hormones just looking for a chance to boil over in a plethora of exciting ways in an attempt to rebel.
+There's also the notion (sometimes Truth in Television but usually just wishful thinking, given the fetish-fantasy nature of the trope) that a seemingly chaste schoolgirl may only be going through the motions of chastity and religiosity for the benefit of parents, teachers, and clergy, similarly to another trope found somewhere around here, and is just itching for a chance to reveal her less-than-holy side the moment no one's looking.
+All of that repression leading to a simmering cauldron of typical teenage hormones just looking for a chance to boil over in a plethora of exciting ways in an attempt to rebel.
 And of course for some there's good old nostalgia, as plenty of Catholic school alumni can fondly remember their own hormonal teenage years.
 Alternately, those who actually attended a Catholic school for a decent stretch of time may be much less prone to this trope: seeing a uniform (especially one involving skirts and dress shirts) on both attractive and unattractive girls, possibly even one's own family members, for years on end can make one lose interest in the uniform rather quickly.
 Regardless of the (admittedly squicky) reasoning behind it, the trope has led to the fetishization of the standard "school girl uniform", Catholic or otherwise, frequently modified to Stripperiffic specifications.
 This outfit usually consists of a button-up shirt, sometimes worn with a tie (in more exploitative media, the shirt is worn without a bra, and knotted so high up that the girl in question is simultaneously baring her midriff completely and showing off a lot of cleavage); usually a blazer or jacket of some kind, frequently a couple of sizes too small; a short, pleated skirt that may or may not be in some kind of plaid; knee-high socks or stockings; and often pigtails.
-Expect panty shots to be a frequent occurrence (if she's wearing any).
+Expect panty shots to be a frequent occurrence...unless of course she's not wearing any.
 Needless to say, any girl who actually shows up to class like this would be thrown in detention faster than you can say "Jailbait."
 The uniform will sometimes be depicted as being worn even outside of school.
 When this outfit shows up in films and TV shows, it's almost always done through Dawson Casting.
 Likewise, when it's done by fully-grown women, it's almost always a case of Fanservice in action.
 In Britain, where the trope is not associated with Roman Catholicism to the same extent (due to uniforms being much more common in both public and state schools), this look is known as the "St. Trinian's Girl", after a series of Boarding School movies by that name.
 This trope has an Eastern equivalent in Joshikousei, a fetishizing of Japanese schoolgirls wearing another distinctive uniform.
-This trope is slowly becoming discredited, as it becomes seen as part of the "once common but no longer generally required" subtrope of Hollywood Dress Code, since many real Catholic schools have changed their uniforms to unisex khakis and polo shirts, especially as more schools realize that what looks pure and innocent on a 9-year-old takes on a different context (whether intentional or not is irrelevant) when worn by a 17-year-old after the "summer growth spurt."
+This trope's Spear Counterpart is arguably the Mormon Missionary: young men often from sheltered backgrounds living in close quarters with other young men doing God-knows-what behind closed doors (most likely religious study but don't tell that to a fetishist).
+Though in this case, the outfit itself usually isn't sexualized, but the idea of a repressed young person with a simmering sexuality below a prim and proper exterior is all too familiar.
+This trope is slowly becoming discredited, as it becomes seen as part of the "once common but no longer generally required" subtrope of Hollywood Dress Code, since many real Catholic schools have changed their uniforms to unisex khakis and polo shirts, especially as more schools realize that what looks pure and innocent on a 9-year-old takes on a different context (whether intentional or not is irrelevant) when worn by a 16-year-old after the "summer growth spurt."
 A subtrope of Adults Dressed as Children.
 Compare and contrast Preacher's Kid.
 Not to be confused with Naughty Nuns or Nun Too Holy.

 — Banky Edwards, Chasing Amy